A Night to Remember: Celebrating Creativity & Community at OBJECT:ART 2026

 A Standing Ovation for the 2026 Visionary Award Recipients: Denise and Woody Shackleton

-One of the most profound moments of the evening was honoring Denise and Woody Shackleton with our 2026 Visionary Award.
+One of the evening’s most meaningful moments was honoring Denise and Woody Shackleton with the 2026 Visionary Award.
+Art in Action was proud to celebrate their extraordinary commitment to expanding access to high-quality arts education for children.

 The Journey Continues